andrew/ultimate-awesome/README.md

 - [awesome-solana](https://github.com/hokage-candidates/awesome-solana) - A curated list of awesome Solana protocols, repos & community tools.
 - [awesome-copilot-for-testers](https://github.com/jaktestowac/awesome-copilot-for-testers) - 👨‍💻 Instructions, prompts, and chat modes to help You with test automation for GitHub Copilot 🤖.
 - [awesome-tlaplus](https://github.com/kaelzhang81/awesome-tlaplus) - A curated list of TLA+ resources.
-- [awesome-claude-skills](https://github.com/karanb192/awesome-claude-skills) - 🎯 The definitive collection of 50+ verified Awesome Claude Skills for Claude Code, Claude.ai, and API.
-Boost productivity with TDD, debugging, git workflows, document processing, and more.
-Community-driven, actively maintained.
 - [awesome-amp-code](https://github.com/lfglabs-dev/awesome-amp-code) - An unofficial curated list of resources for Amp, an AI coding agent.
 - [Awesome-Clone](https://github.com/MasterBrian99/Awesome-Clone) - A curated list of AWESOME clones made with react,vue,svelte.
 - [Awesome-Electricity-Demand](https://github.com/open-energy-transition/Awesome-Electricity-Demand) - A curated collection of resources on hourly and sub-hourly electricity demand.